Festival & Ticketing Terms and Conditions and Frequently Asked Questions

 Glas-Denbury is an independant festival run by a dedicated team of volunteers who are endeavouring to keep it going for you for years to come.
 It relies on bar sales, catering pitches and trading pitches to do this and so to continue the magic we please encourage you to help the longevity of the festival by supporting the bars and food traders on site.
 We have your well being at the forefront of everything, which is why we restrict the amount of alcohol you can bring into the campsite.
 We assure you that our bar prices are well below other event prices and in line with, if not below, pub prices.
 We do know however that you may need a little Dutch courage to kick start your weekend hence we allow a small amount of alcohol into the campsite!

 Can we camp next to our friends camper van?
 Camper vans and tents are within the same fields but in segregated areas for safety reasons.

 Water – Please bring a reuseable water bottle to the festival if possible.
 By 2019 we are endeavouring to rid the site of single use plastic wherever possible, including plastic water bottles.
-We want to reduce landfill waste and so with access to mains water across the site and camping fields so we encourage everyone to bring along their own empty water bottles and refill them.
-Please note all water bottles going into the festival arena must be empty.
-Long waking hours, dancing and summer sun will make you thirsty so please don’t forget to drink lots of water.
+We want to reduce landfill waste and ensure full access to mains water across the site and camping fields.
+We therefore encourage everyone to bring along their own reuseable water bottles and refill them over the weekend.
+(Please note all water bottles going into the festival arena must be empty) Long waking hours, dancing and summer sun will make you thirsty so please don’t forget to drink lots of water.